G-EDM/G-RBLevo/README.md

 # Premature release
-    It is possible that probing fails.
-Don't have time to test everything.
-Only wire mode is tested.
+    If probing fails:
     There is a small menu page for probing now to adjust both setpoints.
     The current relative to max current and the ADC voltage reading considered a logic low.
+    The max current trigger is in % relative to max The ADC voltage logic low is in ADC resolution.

 # G-RBL - A three axis motion control software for electrical discharge machining